Skip to content

 1973

-SLU Hits Double Digits
+Double Digits for SLU

 SLU outlasts UCLA 2-1 in overtime in another National Championship match to win their 10th NCAA crown.